 Depart Innamincka and head northwest to Birdsville, in far western QLD.
 Picnic lunch along the way.
 On arrival in Birdsville check into our accommodation.
 Evening: Dinner in our hotel, then free time for you to meet the ‘locals’ in the main bar of the iconic Birdsville Pub.
 Overnight: Birdsville Hotel-Motel (the Birdsville Pub).
 (B,L,D)

 Day 10 Tuesday May 18, 2021 Birdsville

 Morning: Tour of Birdsville with local guide.
 Travel a short distance west of Birdsville to see (and climb) Big Red, a huge sand dune at the edge of the Simpson Desert.
 We will also travel a short distance north of Birdsville, to see a small stand of Australia’s rarest tree – the Waddy Tree.
 A member of the local aboriginal community (Jimmy Crombie) will accompany us on this morning’s tour (if available), and talk to us about Birdsville and his working life (as a drover).
 Afternoon: Lunch at the excellent Birdsville Bakery, then free time.
-Evening: Enjoy a special concert….Terry Gordon Live in Birdsville!
+Evening: Enjoy a special concert….Reg Poole Live in Birdsville!
 (B)

 Day 11 Wednesday May 19, 2021 Marree